 Shopping Centre Trading Hours

-The larger national chain outlets (like KMart and Big W) are open until 9:00pm weekdays.
+Eastlands is usually open seven days, with Coles and Woolworths open longer than most of the smaller stores.
+The larger national chain outlets (like Kmart and Big W) are sometimes open in the evenings on weekdays.
 For exact hours, check the shopping centre trading hours on the Eastlands website.
 They also have a great store-finder page.

 Markets v Eastlands Shopping Centre